top of page

 1. RV Holding Tank Heater

-RV water heater tanks come with a 6-10 gallon holding capacity that holds all the hot water you can use.
+RV water heater tanks come with a 6-10 gallon holding capacity that stores all the hot water you can use.
 These tanks are usually made of aluminum or steel and can be encased in insulating materials like polystyrene, porcelain, and more.
 Water heaters made of steel also come with an RV water heater anode to prevent corrosion.
 The RV water heater anode rod needs to be replaced regularly to protect the heating tank.

 atwood rv water heater